A Vanderbilt Colloquium

 NOVEMBER 20, 2024 • 8:00PM

-To explore the ability of choral music to effect change and empower individuals with respect to issues of diversity, equity, and inclusion within the larger context of social justice.
+This program will include a lecture presentation on the topic of social justice through song, exploring the ability of choral music to effect change and empower individuals on the issues of diversity, equity, and inclusion within the larger context of social justice.

 JANUARY 23, 2025 • 8:00PM